 Who should take it?

 Anyone can take biotin as it is treated as a supplement and not a drug.
 “Since it’s found in most foods, most of us already meet our daily requirements simply by consuming a nutrient-rich diet,” notes Fyshe.
-Biotin is also safe for pregnant women, but it’s always best to check with your doctor to determine what dosage is right for you.
+Biotin is also safe for pregnant women, but it’s always best to check with your doctor to determine what dosage is right for you (by romus at dress head).
 It can be found in a multivitamin, B complex or in pure tablet form and is readily available over the counter.